 BA, Journalism, 1955

-Honorary Doctorate of Letters and Science from the College of Communication and Information, Spring 2014
+Honorary Doctor of Letters and Science from the College of Communication and Information, Spring 2014

 John Noble Wilford, a 1955 journalism graduate, is a two-time Pulitzer Prize–winning author and science journalist who spent most of his career at the New York Times.
 His front-page story about the first walk on the moon has become the most widely used account of the historic event.
 He won a Pulitzer Prize in 1984 for his reporting of science and space exploration, and again in 1987 as part of the team covering the space shuttle Challenger disaster.

-Honorary Doctorate of Humane and Musical Letters, Fall 2014
+Honorary Doctor of Humane and Musical Letters, Fall 2014

 Knoxville native Mary Costa is an opera singer who is best known for providing the voice of Princess Aurora in Disney’s Sleeping Beauty.
 She is a cultural ambassador and advocate for the arts, education, young musicians, and at-risk children.
 An internationally acclaimed soprano, Costa has appeared in forty-four operas, four films, and numerous television programs.
 She has shared the stage with many legendary entertainers, including Bing Crosby, Frank Sinatra, Dean Martin, Sammy Davis Jr., and Jack Benny.
 Costa has received many honors for her artistic contributions.
 In 1999, she was named a Disney Legend for her contributions to the Walt Disney Company.
 President George W. Bush appointed her to the National Council on the Arts, on which she served from 2003 to 2007.
 Costa has spoken at schools and colleges nationwide and has served as an ambassador for Childhelp, a national nonprofit group that aids victims of child abuse and neglect.